24601/opencode-zellij-namer/CONTRIBUTING.md

 ## Security

-If you discover a security vulnerability, please email the maintainer directly instead of opening a public issue.
+If you discover a security vulnerability, please email me (basit.mustafa+security@gmail.com) directly instead of opening a public issue.

 ## Questions?